My Bearded Dragon Won’t Eat. 10 Reasons Your Bearded Dragon Might Not Be Eating And How To HelpAbout 12 min reading time

 - Make the food appetising and keep it varied. see what vegetables can bearded dragons eat and can bearded dragons eat fruit? for some ideas.

 - Make sure live foods are suitable for the age of the bearded dragon.
 No foods live or otherwise, for babies or juveniles should be bigger than the space between their eyes.
 Not only can this potentially freak them out it poses a high risk of impaction.
-See what live food can bearded dragons eat.
+See what insects can bearded dragons eat.

 - Change the veg daily, shriveled and dried up veg is not appealing to anyone.
 The veg can be moistened but avoid making it too wet as soggy veg is equally unappetising.